Signatures of quantum chaos in an out-of-time-order tensor

-\textit{Example: Quantum kicked rotor with a spin-$\tfrac{1}{2}$ probe}.---We now apply the above ideas and compute the correlations in an OTOM as a measure of the scrambling capacity of the quantum kicked rotor (QKR).
+\textit{Example: Quantum kicked rotor with a spin-$\tfrac{1}{2}$ probe}.---We compute the correlations in an OTOT as a measure of the scrambling capacity of the quantum kicked rotor (QKR).
 This is a well-known model in both the classical and quantum chaos literatures with tunable chaoticity, as well as a clear correspondence between classical and quantum chaos.
 This makes it an ideal candidate for this investigation.

 The classical kicked rotor (CKR) is paradigmatic to study transitions from integrability to chaos~\cite{NolteDavidD2019HC}, especially due to its simple dynamics~\cite{10.2307/27854538}.
-Specifically, the CKR describes a freely rotating pendulum which is subject to periodic kicks with a period of $\tau$.
+Specifically, the CKR describes a freely rotating pendulum which is subject to periodic kicks with period $\tau$.
 Its dynamics are governed by the (dimensionless) Hamiltonian~\cite{CHIRIKOV1979263},